Credit Implications of Moving Bank

 - Credit history: In Ireland, all lenders considering a loan of over €2,000 are obliged to check the Central Credit Register (CCR), a national database of information on consumer and business loans.
 This will give the lender a good idea of the borrower’s repayment history and assess their ability to repay any future debts.
 Lenders (including retailers) must provide monthly updates to the CCR on credit/loans of €500 or more.

 Auto decisioning rules are applied by the banks on most small SME credit applications and any blemish on your CCR record can lead to an automatic refusal of your application for credit.
 It is strongly recommended that you check your credit history before applying for bank credit.
 Your credit report (personal and business) can be requested from the CCR free of charge – the website provides guidance on how to do so, and what to do if there are errors on your report. - Restructured loans may be considered by your bank to be Non Performing Loans or Exposures (NPL’s or NPE’s).
-Banks must reduce their overall NPE/NPL level in the coming year, so will not want to add any challenged credit to their existing book.
+Banks will always seek to minimise their overall NPE/NPL level, and will not want to add any challenged credit to their existing book.
 Credit Review recommends that you seek confirmation from your bank that any Restructured facilities are not listed as NPE’s.

 If you require further information about Credit Review, contact us by email at info@creditreview.ie, by telephone on 0818 211 789, our website is creditreview.ie or follow us on our social media channels, LinkedIn and Twitter.